 Emerald Lake Camping

 Kicking Horse Campground is the closest campground to Emerald Lake British Columbia.
+This link gives you all the information required.

 Although Emerald Lake is only 50 km from Lake Louise Alberta, the roads are mountainous and it does take longer than the 20 minutes trip time that some suggest.
 We decided to park our RV overnight at Kicking Horse Campground in order to arrive at the lake as early as possible (Buses arrive at 10.30 a.m.).